Chad-Mowbray/JWT-Auth/README.md

 The more times you send your information to the server, the greater the chances are that someone will intercept your traffic.
 Very risky.
 So you want to minimize the exposure of particularly sensitive information (like a password).

-We'll see how the JWT helps protect a user's credentials in a little bit, but for now let's take a look inside the JWT
+We'll see how the JWT helps protect a user's credentials in a little bit, but for now let's take a look inside the JWT.

 The first thing to notice is that there are three sections, separated by periods.
 This might look like encrypted text to you, but it is actually just <i>encoded</i>--in a variety of base64.